-Figure 10 shows the cumulative distribution of total loss for all possible locations of DTT receive antenna.
-As it can be noticed, the probability of occurrence of the worst case scenario (total loss 57.72 dB) inside a pixel of 100 m x 100 m is in the order of 0.5% when the minimum distance of 20 m between the WSD (located at a mini-pixel) and the DTT receiver is observed (curve in red).
-When there is no minimum distance limitation, this probability increases to 2% (curve in blue).

-Figure 10 - Cumulative distribution of total loss inside a pixel for Scenario 4.

-Composition of scenarios for primary service protection
+Composition of new reference scenarios for WSD operation

-Scenarios considered in SE43(11)12 correspond to worst case interference situations for the primary DTT service.
+Scenarios considered in SE43(11)12 correspond to reference geometries for the calculation of WSD EIRP limits.

 Fixed outdoor WSD transmit antenna is considered in Scenarios 4 and 5 at 10 m agl.
 Fixed outdoor WSD transmit antenna at 30 m agl. is foreseen in ECC Report 159 (Section 3.2.4) in a scenario that resembles the traditional fixed service point-to-point usage, where the WSD receive antenna is also fixed outdoor above roof-top.
 This WSD transmit antenna type must also be considered.
 Then, two new scenarios are described below.

+The definition of reference scenarios where a difference of height between WSD transmitter and DTT receiver exists is strongly influenced by the vertical radiation pattern of antennas, since the reference distance between WSD and DTT receiver corresponding to the lowest total loss between them will depend on the attenuation/discrimination of both antennas.

+For illustrative purpose, reference radiation patterns recommended by ITU are used to model the vertical antenna attenuation/discrimination.
+The fixed outdoor WSD transmitter antenna follows the model given in ITU-R F.1336-2, which gives the antenna pattern shown in Figure 11.
+The fixed outdoor DTT receiver antenna follows the model given in ITU-R BT.419-3 and shown in Figure 8.
+No discrimination is considered for portable DTT receiver antenna.

+Figure 11 - Vertical attenuation of WSD transmitter antenna (ITU-R F.1336-2).

 Scenario 6: Fixed WSD transmission (30 m agl) and fixed roof-top DTT reception (10 m agl)

-Figure 11 illustrates the reference geometry of Scenario 6.
-In this scenario, 20 m separate the base of a fixed WSD at 30 m agl from the base of a rooftop DTT receive antenna at 10 m agl.
-The corresponding path loss is 57.74 dB.
-Taking as reference an LTE BS antenna, the vertical WSD transmit antenna attenuation at 45o is 25.12 dB.
-Attenuation at 45o for the DTT reception is 15.61 dB for a typical Yagi antenna.
-Therefore, the total loss gives 57.74+25.12+15.61=98.47 dB.
+Figure 12 illustrates the reference geometry of Scenario 6.
+In this scenario, 50 m separate the base of a fixed WSD at 30 m agl from the base of a rooftop DTT receive antenna at 10 m agl.
+The corresponding path loss is 63.33 dB.
+From Figure 11, the vertical WSD transmit antenna attenuation at 21.8o is 14 dB.
+Discrimination at this angle for the DTT reception is 0.72 dB.
+Therefore, the total loss gives 63.33+14+0.72=78.05 dB.

-Figure 11 - Reference geometry of Scenario 6.
+Figure 12 - Reference geometry of Scenario 6.